 What's happened

 Prime Minister Starmer signals openness to closer alignment with the EU single market, emphasizing national interest.
-He rules out rejoining a customs union and maintains no plans to restore free movement, focusing instead on selective cooperation and trade deals with the US and India.
+He rules out rejoining a customs union and maintains no plans to restore free movement, focusing instead on trade deals with the US and India.
 The debate reflects ongoing shifts in UK-EU relations.

 What's behind the headline?